Jason Ledford | Guest Contributor

 If not properly shopped, technology becomes a cyclical money pit that most schools can ill-afford.
 With considerations given to software, upgrades, and maintenance, a computer lab, not unlike a garden, still needs a bit of tending.
 For example, while a school’s budget might allow for twenty new computers in a lab, the budget will likely not pay for an IT department to look after them.
 With that in mind, you’ll want to shop the cheapest, most self-reliable, most dependable, plug and play, model available.

 Introducing the Budget-Friendly line of CTL Chromeboxes

-CTL's Chromeboxes are a lightweight, portable, desktop unit weighing less than 2 pounds.
+CTL's collection of best Chromeboxes feature a lightweight, portable, desktop unit weighing less than 2 pounds.
 Chromeboxes are small and compact, fitting perfectly to the back of any monitor for ease of use and simple storage.

 To accommodate any budget, there are a variety of Chromeboxes to choose from and is the ideal computer for any classroom, computer lab, or teacher’s desk.

 Check out the Renewed Chromebox CBX-1 for $199, Chromebox CBX1C for $249, or the CTL Chromebox CBX1-7 for $629.
 There is also a highly anticipated new Chromebox that will be available in early 2020, the CTL Chromebox CBX1-3 for $429 that can be pre-ordered now.

 Chromeboxes are a mini-computer alternative to the large bulky desktop design combined with being minimal and energy-efficient.
 Out-of-the-box and ready to plug and play, Chromeboxes start up instantly, provides lightning-fast access to both the internet and your favorite apps while using the cloud for storage.
 With on-board virus and malware protection, 24-hour technical support, and automatic updates until 2024, the CTL Chromeboxes leave very little to maintain.